Southlake Neurology & Sleep Wellness Clinic

 If you have multiple sclerosis or another chronic neurological condition and need infusion therapy, the medical team at Southlake Neurology & Sleep Wellness Clinic, Texas, can help.
-Board-certified neurologist, Asher Imam, DO, and his medical team provide carefully supervised intravenous (IV) medication infusions in-office to provide you with long-term relief of your symptoms.
+Board-certified neurologist, Dr. Asher Imam, D.O., F.A.A.N. and his medical team provide carefully supervised intravenous (IV) medication infusions in-office to provide you with long-term relief of your symptoms.
 To find out if IV medication infusion therapy is right for you, call Southlake Neurology & Sleep Wellness Clinic.

 Intravenous (IV) medication infusion is a process of delivering specialized medications directly into your bloodstream to treat neurological conditions.
 Many therapeutic medicines focus on changing the immune system to relieve neurological symptoms.